2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Expected Conversion Rates: Conversion rates from bus bench ads can vary widely depending on your industry, target audience, and offer.
 Expect modest website traffic increases (0.5-1%) and phone call conversions (around 0.1%).
 Focus on building brand awareness and long-term engagement alongside direct conversions for a complete picture of campaign success.

 These are just expected ranges and benchmarks.
-Track your own performance, set realistic goals based on your specific context and objectives, and be creative in engaging your local audience through impactful bus bench campaigns.
+Track your performance, set realistic goals based on your specific context and objectives, and engage your local audience creatively through impactful bus bench campaigns.

 Truck Wraps